Tyler Jacks

-Tyler Jacks is a David H. Koch Professor of Biology at the Massachusetts Institute of Technology (MIT), a long-time HHMI investigator, and Founding Director of the David H. Koch Institute for Integrative Cancer Research, which brings together biologists and engineers to improve detection, diagnosis, and treatment of cancer.
+Tyler Jacks is a David H. Koch Professor of Biology at the Massachusetts Institute of Technology (MIT), a long-time HHMI investigator, and founding director of the David H. Koch Institute for Integrative Cancer Research, which brings together biologists and engineers to improve detection, diagnosis, and treatment of cancer.
 Dr. Jacks is a member of the board of directors of Thermo Fisher Scientific and Amgen, two of the major biotechnology corporations in the world.
-He is the President of Break Through Cancer, a foundation dedicated to supporting multi-institutional teams of researchers focused on finding solutions to some of the most difficult to treat cancers.
-He is also a member of the Board of Overseers, the larger of two governing boards of Harvard University.
+He is the president of Break Through Cancer and a member of the coard of overseers, the larger of two governing boards of Harvard University.

 Early life

-Tyler Jacks graduated magna cum laude with Highest Honors in biology from Harvard University in 1983 and earned a PhD in biochemistry from the University of California, San Francisco in 1988 under the guidance of Nobel Laureate Harold Varmus.
+Tyler Jacks graduated magna cum laude with highest honors in biology from Harvard University in 1983 and earned a PhD in biochemistry from the University of California, San Francisco, in 1988 under the guidance of Nobel Laureate Harold Varmus.
 He then went on to do postdoctoral research at MIT in the Whitehead Institute in the lab of Robert Weinberg.

 Career

-He was named an Assistant Professor at MIT in 1992 and Associate Professor with tenure in 1997.
-In 2000, he was promoted to full Professor standing.
+He was named an assistant professor at MIT in 1992 and associate professor with tenure in 1997.
+In 2000, he was promoted to full professor standing.
 He has taught the spring version of introductory biology (7.013) at MIT with Professor Hazel Sive and currently teaches The Hallmarks of Cancer (7.45) at MIT with Professor Matthew Vander Heiden.

-He served on the Board of Scientific Advisors of the National Cancer Institute and is a past president of the American Association for Cancer Research.
-He also sits on the board of directors at Thermo Fisher Scientific, Inc. and Aveo Pharmaceuticals Inc. He is a member of the Scientific Advisory Board at T2Biosystems, Inc. and at Epizyme, Inc. He was a founding co-editor of the Annual Review of Cancer Biology in 2017, serving until 2021.
+He served on the board of scientific advisors of the National Cancer Institute and is a past president of the American Association for Cancer Research.
+He also sits on the board of directors at Thermo Fisher Scientific, Inc. and Aveo Pharmaceuticals Inc. He is a member of the scientific advisory board at T2Biosystems, Inc. and at Epizyme, Inc. He was a founding co-editor of the Annual Review of Cancer Biology in 2017, serving until 2021.

+He is the president of Break Through Cancer, a foundation dedicated to supporting multi-institutional teams of researchers focused on finding solutions to some of the most difficult to treat cancers.